 Most women with epilepsy have no change in their seizure frequency during pregnancy.
 However, you might find that your seizures are better controlled during pregnancy, or that you have more seizures than is usual for you.
 This could be because of the common side effects of pregnancy such as tiredness, or the effects of morning sickness on your ASMs.

 If you are having more seizures while pregnant than you normally do, you can talk to your neurologist about how to manage the situation safely for you and your baby.

-During pregnancy your body may use up more of your AEDs than usual.
-This means the amount of AED you normally take may not be enough to stop your seizures from happening.
-This is especially true for the AED lamotrigine.
+During pregnancy your body may use up more of your ASMs than usual.
+This means that the amount of ASM you normally take may not be enough to stop your seizures from happening.
+This is especially true for the ASM lamotrigine (Lamictal).

 Can seizures affect an unborn baby?

 There is no evidence that the seizure activity in focal aware, focal impaired awareness, absence, or myoclonic seizures are harmful to an unborn baby.
 However, if you injure yourself during any type of seizure, this can carry risks.
 Tonic clonic seizures could potentially cause miscarriage or serious harm to you and your baby.
 In rare cases, women with epilepsy have died during pregnancy, mostly due to poor seizure control.